 Both Checks are the same.
 However, by law, people doing paid child-related work must apply for an Employee Check and pay the Fee.
 Volunteer Checks are free.

 If you have a Volunteer Check and intend to do paid child-related work, by law you must not use the Volunteer Check for that work.
 Penalties apply.
 You must apply for the Employee Check before you start paid work.

 How do I withdraw my application?

-Write to the Department of Justice & Regulation and request that your application be withdrawn.
+Write to the Department of Justice and Regulation and request that your application be withdrawn.
 Please note that if you applied for an Employee Check, the fee you paid is non-refundable.
-For more information go to Withdraw my application.
+For more information, go to Withdraw my application.